magomimmo/modern-cljs/doc/tutorial-13.md

-As you can read from the [readme][8] file of the Chas Cemerick's [Valip fork][2], he tried to make its code as portable as possibile between CLJ and CLJS and, as we were supposing at the beginning of this tutorial, most of the differences reside in the `valip.predicates` namespace which, as we said, originally required a lot of java packages.
+As you can read from the [readme][8] file of the Chas Cemerick's [Valip fork][2], he tried to make its code as portable as possibile between CLJ and CLJS and, as we learned at the beginning of this tutorial, most of the differences reside in the `valip.predicates` namespace which, as we said, originally required a lot of java packages.

 You can find the portable predicates in the `valip.predicates` namespace we already used.
-The platform-specifc predicates can be found in `valip.java.predicates` and `valip.js.predicates`.
+The platform-specific predicates can be found in `valip.java.predicates` and `valip.js.predicates`.

 ## Hard time